 6 mechanics for your Cybersecurity Gamification strategy

 Most cybersecurity awareness training follows the same introduction, proper training, and a quiz.
-A not so much playful design.
+It's a very playful design.
 As a result, one of the main struggles is to get employees to finish the content.
 A new way of approaching cybersecurity awareness training leading to better engagement is found in gamification.

-Below, we’ve gathered six mechanics and strategies to improve your training.
-Some of them require a specific platform to execute and need more work to be implemented.
+Below, we've gathered six mechanics and strategies to improve your training.
+Some require a specific platform to execute and more work to be implemented.
 Others are, on the contrary, reasonably easy to incorporate.
-A simple quiz will be much more engaging if you add a time limit, points according to the time and the correct answer given leaderboards and badges.
+A simple quiz will be much more engaging if you add a time limit, points according to the time, and the correct answer given by leaderboards and badges.
 This will infuse a sense of competition among users to remember the solution in time and score better than others.

 1. Points

 Awarding points for each correct answer in your quizzes is a great way to get users to finish the course.
-It encourages them to go through all the content to later compare their score with their coworkers and further increases the immersion in the content.
+It encourages them to review all the content to compare their score with their coworkers later and further increases their immersion.
 You can also award points during your phishing campaigns.

 One remark.
-You should award positive points only, no negatives, as it can foster shaming phenomena that make people wrongly answer questions more prone to quit.
-More, starting from 0 instead of starting at 100 offers a sense of achievement and progression.
+You should award positive points, not negatives, as it can foster shaming phenomena that make people wrongly answer questions and make them more prone to quit—moreover, starting from 0 instead of starting at 100 offers a sense of achievement and progression.

 2. Levels

-Piling up points combines perfectly with a leveling system when talking about progression.
-Points score should lead to an increase of levels.
-This fulfills the competitive and motivational need of achieving better than your neighbor.
+Piling up points perfectly complements a leveling system when discussing progression.
+A higher points score should lead to an increase in levels, fulfilling the competitive and motivational need to achieve better than your neighbor.

 3. Rewards

 Each level achieved could lead to a reward.
 More generally, Rewards are essential in your strategy.
-Create a wide variety of them to set goals and increase the sense of accomplishment.
-Accompany them with narratives to clearly describe the plan to achieve to make the understanding and the work easier for your employees.
+Create a variety of them to set goals and increase the sense of accomplishment.
+Accompany them with narratives to clearly describe the plan to make understanding and work easier for your employees.

 4. Leaderboards

 Of course, points, levels, and rewards deliver their best engagement qualities compared to other participants.
-Weekly or monthly leaderboards are one of the best-performing and most exciting features to add to motivate your teams.
+Weekly or monthly leaderboards are among the best-performing and most exciting features to add to motivate your teams.
 Even physical leaderboards could add to the impact.

 5. Badges

-Badges and titles could be awarded for most challenging rewards achieved or temporary leading position on quizzes scores, phishing campaigns, training streaks, and so on.
+Badges and titles could be awarded for the most challenging rewards achieved or temporary leading positions on quiz scores, phishing campaigns, training streaks, and so on.
 As for the rewards, badges also fulfill the motivational need of achievement.

 6. Challenges

 Overcoming a challenge always makes you feel you have done something useful for yourself.
-It also makes you want to do better the next time, even more, when combined with the mechanics above.
+It also makes you want to do even better the next time when combined with the mechanics above.

-Use this by throwing minor and temporary challenges on a scheduled basis, like a timed quiz or a phishing hunt.
-Timed training popping up on a random topic or recently trained, for instance, is a great way to engage people and challenge their recall abilities, especially if the rewards are more significant than those earned on usual quizzes.
+Use this by scheduling minor and temporary challenges, like a timed quiz or a phishing hunt.
+For instance, timed training popping up on a random topic or recently trained is a great way to engage people and challenge their recall abilities, especially if the rewards are more significant than those earned on usual quizzes.

-The correct game mechanics can help a great deal in nudging employees effectively.
-They need to be selected based on a thorough understanding of players, overall objectives, and the human motivations you are looking to fulfill.
+The correct game mechanics can help a great deal in effectively nudging employees.
+They must be selected based on a thorough understanding of players, overall objectives, and the human motivations you want to fulfill.

 As a final point, let’s look at some successful strategies in the cybersecurity field.